ryan258/insight-capsule/ROADMAP.md

-# 🛣️ Insight Capsule — Project Roadmap
+# 🛣️ Insight Capsule — Project Roadmap (UPDATED)

-> Purpose: Build a local-first, voice-activated pipeline for generating high-quality, thought artifacts with minimal friction.
+> **New Mission**: Build a truly local-first, voice-activated pipeline for generating thoughtful insights with zero external dependencies and maximum accessibility.

 ---